 Grades are based on work completed and determined by percentages.
 The final exam (EOC) will count as 25% of the final grade.

 Late work will receive a deduction of ten points for each day it is late.

 ABSENCES AND MAKE-UP WORK

-If absent, check the daily PowerPoint presentations on Canvas, the assignments on Canvas, the Calendar on Canvas, NRI, and CommonLit.
-You will not be reminded about missed work.
+It is your responsibility to check the daily PowerPoint presentations on Canvas, the assignments on Canvas, the Calendar on Canvas, NRI, Quill, and CommonLit.

 - You are expected to make up any work missed because of an absence.
-In some cases, I may give you alternative assignments.
+In some cases, you may receive an alternative assignment.

-- Check Canvas for the presentations you missed.
+- Check Canvas for the presentations/notes you miss.

 - Schedule all make-up quizzes and tests with me upon your return.

-- If an assignment was due while you were absent, it should be turned in on your first day back to school.
+- If an assignment is due while you are absent, it should be turned in on your first day back to school.

 - PLEASE NOTE: All make-up work must be completed in accordance with school policy.
 Any work that is not completed in the established time frame is late and will not be accepted.